-Qualifying for an RDSP with type 1 diabetes
+Qualifying for an RDSP with Type 1 diabetes

-Why isn’t this common knowledge for people living with type 1 diabetes?
+Why isn’t this common knowledge for people living with Type 1 diabetes?

-You have never heard of an RDSP or DTC until you stumbled across this article.
+You had never heard of an RDSP or DTC until you stumbled across this article.
 Or maybe you had a vague idea of what they were, but no idea they were a benefit you could take advantage of.

 You didn’t know that to get an RDSP, you need to qualify for the DTC first.
 Opening an RDSP is a process that requires one step at a time.
 The first step is to learn more.